sparkynerd/Mario-Concept-/README.md

 # Mario-Concept-
-called "mario rush" but idc what you call it.
-I still need to make the exe file but idk how to link sfml in windows lol
+im still trying to link it for windows to make an exe file.
+I can't figure out how though...